cstritt/detettore/README.md

 Points to consider:
   - **Chromosome names** must be consistent in the different files, which can be a problem when files are downloaded from different sources.
-  - The bam file should be as **unfiltered** as possible: files containing only properly paired or uniquely mapping reads, while useful for SNP calling, lack the information tapped by *detettore*.
+  - The bam file should be as **unfiltered** as possible: files containing only properly paired or uniquely mapping reads, while useful for SNP calling, lack the information required by *detettore*.

 #### Output